special-place-administrator/robs_yt_downloader/README.md

 1. **Configure Google OAuth** - Follow the "Google OAuth Setup" section above to create and configure your OAuth credentials
 2. **Launch the app** - On first launch, it will create necessary folders in `%APPDATA%\RobsYTDownloader`
+3. **Install Dependencies** (required for downloading):
+   - Go to Settings → Dependencies
+   - Click "Install" for yt-dlp (required), aria2c (recommended), and ffmpeg (required for video+audio formats)
+   - Each dependency downloads from official sources with one click
-3. **Login with Google** (optional but recommended):
+4. **Login with Google** (optional but recommended for high-quality formats):
    - Click Settings → Google Login → Login button
+   - WebView2 will be auto-installed if needed (with user confirmation)
    - Complete the OAuth flow in the WebView2 browser
    - Your authentication cookies will be saved for future use
-4. **Install Dependencies** (optional - app will auto-install when needed):
-   - Go to Settings → Dependencies
-   - Click "Install" for yt-dlp, aria2c, and ffmpeg

 ### Downloading Videos